Ian Blackwell: Warwickshire County Cricket Club

 Entering the 2012 season, having been afflicted by a second shoulder operation, Blackwell played few matches in the first half of the season for Durham.
 The county then agreed to loan him from August to Warwickshire, who required coverage for the four-week absence of spinner Jeetan Patel.
-He arrived at Warwickshire in time to be part of another side which clinched a County Championship.
+He arrived at Warwickshire in time to be part of another team which clinched a County Championship.

 In January 2013, Durham terminated Blackwell's contract leading to his retirement from professional cricket in March 2013.
 After a third shoulder operation over the winter, Blackwell had been diagnosed with arthritis in his left shoulder.

 International career

 Blackwell made his one-day international debut for England in the 2002 ICC Champions Trophy.

 Blackwell was called up for the England Test squad after Ashley Giles had to withdraw from the 2006 tour to India.
 After impressing in warm-up matches, he was selected for the 1st Test against India on 1 March in Nagpur.
 However, he was not frequently used by captain Andrew Flintoff, only bowling six fairly expensive overs in the first Indian innings, in comparison to fellow left arm spinner Monty Panesar's 42 overs.
 In the second Indian innings, Blackwell was initially more economical but as India went on an audacious chase of the huge total set to them by England, he was brought on to prevent the batsmen from scoring quickly, but conceded 18 runs in his first over.
 This came after a nervous innings of only 4 in his only opportunity with the bat, and Blackwell was subsequently dropped for the second Test, replaced by Liam Plunkett.

 Blackwell remained first choice spinner for the One Day International (ODI) series however.
-Although England lost the series 5–1, Blackwell's performances were encouraging and seemed to indicate he was ready to hold down a regular place in the side.
+Although England lost the series 5–1, Blackwell's performances were encouraging and seemed to indicate he was ready to hold down a regular place in the team.
 Ten overs in the first ODI went for just 24 runs at the same time as picking up one wicket, his cheapest ever spell in an ODI, while he also picked up figures of 2–39 and 2–21.
 Blackwell looked set to make another Test match appearance against Sri Lanka, but suffered a shoulder injury which derailed his season.
-As a consequence he was replaced as spinner in England's ODI side, and was subsequently overlooked by the selectors.
+As a consequence he was replaced as spinner in England's ODI team, and was subsequently overlooked by the selectors.

 His highest ODI score of 82 came in his second match in 2002 against India, and his best ODI bowling figures were 3-26 against Australia in 2003.